zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 promise to accept a subsequent Store Announcement request.
 Other bits are reserved for possible future types of storage request.

-The Ping ID is generated as in the onion: it is the SHA256 hash of some per-node secret bytes, the current time rounded to 20s, the data public key in the request, and the requester's DHT public key and the source IP/Port.
+The Timed Auth is the timed authenticator of the concatenation of the data public key in the request, the requester's DHT public key, and the source IP/Port.
 In the case that the request is received as a forwarded packet (see below), this IP/Port is that of the forwarder.
-The number of bytes in the representation of the IP/Port should not depend on the IP/Port, so that the length of the data to be hashed is a constant, preventing length extension attacks.

 The nodes returned are those announce nodes (at most 4) closest to the Data Public Key known by the responding node (see [Finding announce nodes]).